AlinOrobet/netflix-clone-full-stack/README.md

 # About project

 The main objective of my project was to learn Typescript and how to work with the back-end in Next.js.
-To achieve this, I attempted to replicate the Twitter website.
-In this project, I allowed anyone to create a user account, create a post, follow other people, comment on other users posts, and like other users posts.
+To achieve this, I attempted to replicate the Netflix website.

 # Features
 Among the main features are: